exbibyte/enhance/README.md

 Addition of Imgui UI toolkit:
 https://youtu.be/Je6lmugDkJc

 Various service module types have been created and several sample implementation on top of these are being tested.
-Recent development have been focusing on the rendering service and initial port of older rendering code to the new infrastructure is in progress.
+Recent development have been focusing on the rendering service; initial port of older rendering code to the new infrastructure has being tested with a test stub and is currently being integrated further into a more specific service module.

 Current development will be using OpenGL as the rendering backend and targeted for Linux.